aidevnn/DustLore/README.md

 # DustLore

-An example of a CNN neural network on the dataset Digits.
+An example of a CNN and RNN.
 The Intel MKL is used for better speed, but only the matrix multiplication gemm was used at this time.
 The futur challenge is may be to rewrite all code in C++ and compiling directly with Intel C++ Compiler for better performance and educative purpose without requiring the MKL library.
 The ultimate goal is to use NVIDIA CUDA but it is another long and hard work.
 Actually, a double precision floatting number is used, but it is 2 times slower than single precision float, and it will be the next improvement.

+The dataset for the CNN is digits handwrite from scikit.
 The definition of the CNN network.
 ```
 (var trainX, var trainY, var testX, var testY) = ImportDataset.DigitsDataset(ratio: 0.9);